devadigapratham/ghosted/TESTPLAN.md

 ## 5. Résumé upload detection

-The point here is that mentioning a résumé isn't the same as attaching one.
+Mentioning a résumé is not the same as attaching one.

 1. Open an apply modal that has a résumé step but don't attach anything.
    Trigger the overlay.
 Expect **Résumé upload? = No**.